MicrosoftDocs/sql-docs/docs/2014/relational-databases/replication/overview-of-the-replication-monitor-interface.md

 ms.assetid: 078f0e34-7153-45c4-8725-778b5bef88da
 caps.latest.revision: 39
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Overview of the Replication Monitor Interface
-  [!INCLUDE[msCoName](../../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Replication Monitor presents a Publisher-focused view or Distributor-focused view of all replication activity in a two pane format.
+  [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Replication Monitor presents a Publisher-focused view or Distributor-focused view of all replication activity in a two pane format.
 You add a Publisher to the monitor in the left pane, and in the right pane the monitor displays information on the Publisher, its publications, the subscriptions to those publications, and the various replication agents.
 In addition to presenting information for the replication topology, Replication Monitor allows you to perform a number of tasks, such as starting and stopping agents, and validating data.

 ## Viewing Information for the Entire Topology
  The left pane of Replication Monitor displays